-- Step 1.
-Submit your application for practicum to the department on or before March 15 for the Fall semester and October 15 for the Spring semester. - Step 2.
-Review the department's approved list for school counseling clinical sites.
-(In a binder in the office) - Step 3.
+Step 1.
+Submit your application for practicum to the department on or before March 15 for the Fall semester and October 15 for the Spring semester.

+- Step 2.
+Review the department's approved list for school counseling clinical sites which will be emailed to you once you are approved.
+Hold on to this list to assist with your search for an internship site. - Step 3.
 Speak to your advisor and other students about possible sites.
 Send a resume and a cover letter to the desired sites with a comment that you will be contacting them within the next 7 days to arrange for an interview. - Step 4.
 If the facility schedules an interview, bring a blank copy of the Agreement Form and review with the site supervisor.
 Describe your goals, ask any questions and raise any concerns. - Step 5.
-If the site has never been used before, discuss new site approval procedures with your advisor.
+If the site has never been used before, discuss new site approval procedures with your advisor. - Step 6.

-Step 6.
 If an affirmative site placement decision is made, arrange a time to complete the practicum agreement contract.
-Submit your completed Agreement Form to your Seminar Faculty Member at the time of the first class meeting along with your professional liability insurance certificate and proof of finger printing.
+Submit your completed Agreement Form to your Seminar Faculty Member at the time of the first class meeting along with your professional liability insurance certificate and proof of fingerprinting.